Tushar-1998/Business_Statistics-Case_Study/README.md

 - average number of times the customer plans to use the treadmill each week;
 - average number of miles the customer expects to walk/run each week;
 - and self-rated fitness on an 1-to-5 scale, where 1 is poor shape and 5 is excellent shape.
-# Implemented descriptive analytics to create a customer profile for each CardioGood Fitness treadmill product line
+# Implemented descriptive analytics to create a customer profile for each Cardio Good Fitness treadmill product line.